Trillionaire-Ben/alx-low_level_programming/README.md

-This whole repository is aboutmy practice with c
+This file is all about C